 In allocating the purchase price for an acquisition accounted for as a business combination, the Company determines whether the acquisition includes intangible assets.
 The Company allocates a portion of the purchase price to an intangible asset attributed to the value of customer in-place leases.
-This intangible asset is amortized to expense using the straight-line method over a period of 12 months after the acquisition date.
+This intangible asset is amortized to expense using the straight-line method over 12 months, the estimated average rental period for our customers.
 Substantially all of the leases in place at acquired properties are at market rates, as the leases are month-to-month contracts.